dask/distributed/docs/source/scheduling-policies.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *It's rare to need to adjust queuing.
 The default value works well for almost all cases.
-Only advanced users wanting to tune performance in unusual cases might consider adjusing
+*Only advanced users wanting to tune performance in unusual cases might consider
-this parameter.*
+*adjusting this parameter.*

 Queuing behavior is controlled by the ``distributed.scheduler.worker-saturation`` config
 value.
 This is set via the :doc:`Dask configuration system <configuration>`.
 The config